 If you’re looking to replace an older pool filter or are planning a new build, you may have heard about cartridge filters.
 This type of pool filter uses a cartridge to filter the water instead of other traditional filter media like sand or DE.
-Before you buy one, there is a lot to understand about how they work.
+Before you buy one, there is a lot to understand about how these filters work.